 Home warranties help you to protect your major appliances and systems.
 If you are looking to sell your property or move to a new home and wondering if you can transfer your home warranty plan, you have landed on the right page.
-In this article, we will tell you if you can transfer your home warranty policy or not.
+In this article, we will tell you more about Are home warranties Transferable or not.

 We will also will guide you through all the intricate details you should know to expedite the home warranty transfer.

 Whether you can transfer your home warranty policy depends on the warranty company.
 While some companies allow you to transfer your plan, others may not include such provisions.
 To determine if you can transfer your policy or not, read your service contract.
 Also, find out if interstate transfers are applicable under your home warranty policy (in case you are moving out of your state).